0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/CDKValidium.md

 |`oldStateRoot` | bytes32 | State root before batch is processed
 |`newStateRoot` | bytes32 | New State root once the batch is processed

-### checkStateRootInsidePrime
+### `checkStateRootInsidePrime`

 ```solidity
   function checkStateRootInsidePrime(
   ) public returns (bool)
 ```

 ## Events

-### SequenceBatches
+### `SequenceBatches`

+Emitted when the trusted sequencer sends a new batch of transactions.

 ```solidity
   event SequenceBatches(
   )
 ```

+### `ForceBatch`

-Emitted when the trusted sequencer sends a new batch of transactions
+Emitted when a batch is forced.

-### ForceBatch
 ```solidity
   event ForceBatch(
   )
 ```

+### `SequenceForceBatches`

-Emitted when a batch is forced
+Emitted when forced batches are sequenced by not the trusted sequencer.

-### SequenceForceBatches
 ```solidity
   event SequenceForceBatches(
   )
 ```

-Emitted when forced batches are sequenced by not the trusted sequencer

-### VerifyBatches
+### `VerifyBatches`

+Emitted when a aggregator verifies batches.

 ```solidity
   event VerifyBatches(
   )
 ```

+### `VerifyBatchesTrustedAggregator`

-Emitted when a aggregator verifies batches
+Emitted when the trusted aggregator verifies batches.

-### VerifyBatchesTrustedAggregator
 ```solidity
   event VerifyBatchesTrustedAggregator(
   )
 ```

+### `ConsolidatePendingState`

-Emitted when the trusted aggregator verifies batches
+Emitted when pending state is consolidated.

-### ConsolidatePendingState
 ```solidity
   event ConsolidatePendingState(
   )
 ```

-Emitted when pending state is consolidated

-### SetTrustedSequencer
+### `SetTrustedSequencer`

+Emitted when the admin updates the trusted sequencer address.

 ```solidity
   event SetTrustedSequencer(
   )
 ```

+### `SetTrustedSequencerURL`

-Emitted when the admin updates the trusted sequencer address
+Emitted when the admin updates the sequencer URL.

-### SetTrustedSequencerURL
 ```solidity
   event SetTrustedSequencerURL(
   )
 ```

+### `SetTrustedAggregatorTimeout`

-Emitted when the admin updates the sequencer URL
+Emitted when the admin updates the trusted aggregator timeout.

-### SetTrustedAggregatorTimeout
 ```solidity
   event SetTrustedAggregatorTimeout(
   )
 ```

+### `SetPendingStateTimeout`

-Emitted when the admin updates the trusted aggregator timeout
+Emitted when the admin updates the pending state timeout.

-### SetPendingStateTimeout
 ```solidity
   event SetPendingStateTimeout(
   )
 ```

+### `SetTrustedAggregator`

-Emitted when the admin updates the pending state timeout
+Emitted when the admin updates the trusted aggregator address.

-### SetTrustedAggregator
 ```solidity
   event SetTrustedAggregator(
   )
 ```

+### `SetMultiplierBatchFee`

-Emitted when the admin updates the trusted aggregator address
+Emitted when the admin updates the multiplier batch fee.

-### SetMultiplierBatchFee
 ```solidity
   event SetMultiplierBatchFee(
   )
 ```

+### `SetVerifyBatchTimeTarget`

-Emitted when the admin updates the multiplier batch fee
+Emitted when the admin updates the verify batch timeout.

-### SetVerifyBatchTimeTarget
 ```solidity
   event SetVerifyBatchTimeTarget(
   )
 ```

+### `SetForceBatchTimeout`

-Emitted when the admin updates the verify batch timeout
+Emitted when the admin update the force batch timeout.

-### SetForceBatchTimeout
 ```solidity
   event SetForceBatchTimeout(
   )
 ```

+### `ActivateForceBatches`

-Emitted when the admin update the force batch timeout
+Emitted when activate force batches.

-### ActivateForceBatches
 ```solidity
   event ActivateForceBatches(
   )
 ```

-Emitted when activate force batches

-### TransferAdminRole
+### `TransferAdminRole`

+Emitted when the admin starts the two-step transfer role setting a new pending admin.

 ```solidity
   event TransferAdminRole(
   )
 ```

+### `AcceptAdminRole`

-Emitted when the admin starts the two-step transfer role setting a new pending admin
+Emitted when the pending admin accepts the admin role.

-### AcceptAdminRole
 ```solidity
   event AcceptAdminRole(
   )
 ```

+### `ProveNonDeterministicPendingState`

-Emitted when the pending admin accepts the admin role
+Emitted when is proved a different state given the same batches.

-### ProveNonDeterministicPendingState
 ```solidity
   event ProveNonDeterministicPendingState(
   )
 ```

+### `OverridePendingState`

-Emitted when is proved a different state given the same batches
+Emitted when the trusted aggregator overrides pending state.

-### OverridePendingState
 ```solidity
   event OverridePendingState(
   )
 ```

-Emitted when the trusted aggregator overrides pending state

-### UpdateZkEVMVersion
+### `UpdateZkEVMVersion`

+Emitted every time the forkID is updated; this includes the first initialization of the contract.
+This event should be emitted on every upgrade of the contract with relevant changes for the nodes.

 ```solidity
   event UpdateZkEVMVersion(
   )
 ```

-Emitted everytime the forkID is updated, this includes the first initialization of the contract This event is intended to be emitted for every upgrade of the contract with relevant changes for the nodes